hampel/systemtest/README.md

 Usage
 -----

-Once installed, a new artisan console command will become available - `mail:test`:
+Once installed, new artisan console commands will become available:

+**Mail**

+Ensure that mail has been configured and then run the `test:mail` console command with a destination email address as the parameter.

 	:::bash
-	artisan mail:test foo@example.com
+	artisan test:mail foo@example.com

-Ensure that mail has been configured and then run the above console command with an email address to send to as the parameter.
-Any exceptions raised will be output to the console.